College of Social and Behavioral Sciences2017-2018

 - Conducting a literature review using an interdisciplinary theoretical framework, identifying the disciplines relevant to the problem or research question, then reducing these sources to include only the most relevant

 - Incorporate knowledge of human cultures, diversity, and global issues to intra/interpersonal situations

 - Incorporate knowledge of the physical/natural world and scientific literacy in appropriate contexts and to situations involving the interaction of any environment

 - Prepare and present a project, paper, exhibit, performance or other appropriate mediums

 - Complete an analytic narrative of the effects of learning within and outside of the classroom on the research or practical skills employed in executing the project

 - Admission requirements over and above admission to NAU are required.

 - To be admitted into a BUS plan, you must have at least 60 units of college level coursework successfully completed or in progress.
-Advising, along with the BUS application to the program is housed in the College of Social and Behavioral Sciences, and is subject to approval of the BUS Faculty Steering Committee.
+Advising is housed in the College of Social and Behavioral Sciences.
 This degree is not eligible as a dual, second, or post-baccalaureate degree.